starkinfra/sdk-node/README.md

 })();
 ```

-## Query pix reversals
+### Query PixReversals

-You can query multiple pix reversals according to filters.
+You can query multiple Pix reversals according to filters.

 ```javascript
 (async() => {